Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Transport of ions because of gradients in potential

-In this section we describe how gradients in the potential of a solute (molecule, ion), or other solutes or molecules, lead to transport.
-First we consider non-isothermal conditions, and only include the reference and ideal contribution to the chemical potential.
+In this section we describe how gradients in the potential of an ion (molecule, solute) lead to transport.
+First we consider non-isothermal conditions, and only include the reference and ideal contributions to the chemical potential.
 Thus, based on Eqs.~\eqref{eq_fund_part_0} and~\eqref{eq_fund_part_1}, we have

 The rate of transport follows from a force balance acting on an ion, or on a mole of ions, which is